 - Outdoor skills

 No matter where you stay on camp, you’ll find a cozy place to rest your head and call home for your visit.
-Singing Hills has a variety of housing.
+Camp Singing Hills has a variety of housing.
 The type of housing for girls or groups will vary and depend on the session they attend.

 - Platform tents have four beds and are heavy canvas with wooden floors.
 Four-season cabins have bunk beds, sleep eight girls, and have electricity.
 Toilets are located within the site a short walk away.